paul-wolf/bolo/README.md

 # bolo

-This will create a project that have user authentication using FastAPI-users.

 The project is called "bolo".
 No reason; it's just short and easy to type.

+This will create a project that have user authentication using FastAPI-users.

+This is restricted to SQLAlchemy 1.3 because it users fastapi-users for user management and authentication.
+This package relies on the `database` package which is incapatible with SA 1.4.

 Clone the repo: